Do you want them to know you care what they think?

 Once word gets out that you’re putting together a survey, everyone in the office will have a question they’re dying to include.
 Don’t get off-track.
 And keep it reasonably short.
 You want people to do this, after all.

 While I included easily answered multiple choice or yes/no questions, the most interesting responses came from more open-ended questions.
 I particularly liked the answers to questions like “why did you first decide to support our organization?” or “What’s the most important program we have?”.

 I used the same 11 x 17 paper I talked about last week for newsletters.
 You can fit a good amount on one page and it still folds up nicely in a #10 envelope.
 I totally took my design cues from the work Jonathon talked about.
 (Thanks again, Jonathon!)
 I resisted the urge to let the font size get too small.
 I used a few great photos to break up all the type.
 The photos were also an emotional reminder of what I hoped our donors loved about our organization.

 Personalize your survey

 I printed the donor’s name, address, email and phone numbers on the back page.
 Where we had any gaps in that information, I inserted lines and asked the donor to fill it in.

-Consider double duty
+Consider asking your survey to do double duty

 Here’s another idea that worked very well for me.
 I included an appeal.
 The surveys were sent out early in the year.
 I used that timing to ask donors to commit early to their gift for the year.
 I explained that their early commitment would make it much easier for us to budget for the coming year.
 I gave them the option of sending a gift, or making a pledge to be paid by year-end.